oyranos-cms/oyranos-cms.github.io/wiki/XML_Plug-in_options.md

             with XForms-v0.8.5 does with a xforms.xhtml (not \*.html)
         -   [Orbeon](http://www.orbeon.com) looks nice but seems rather big and needs a local tomcat compilation
--   define orientation (horizontal/vertical for grouping inside a pack style widget)
-    -   some definitions are in oyranos\_alpha.h -- oyWidget\_s ... but
-        may become obsolete with XForms
 -   select one widget per group for scaling; place this widget at top, bottom, right, left, centered or to fill as specified
--   serialise and deserialise from and to XML/XForms
+-   serialise and deserialise from Oyranos C struct oyOpion\_s to XML/XForms and back
 -   support console applications
 -   converters for at least Qt, Gtk, FLTK ...
 -   XML data models will be made by using XML\_Schema (W3C).